fay59/classix/README.md

 Classix is implemented as a library, `ClassixCore`, that projects link against.
 This library is programmed in object-oriented C++11.
-Since I also have an acute phobia of global state, there is very little mutable global state.
+Since I also have an acute phobia of global state, there is essentialy no mutable global state in Classix per se, except where system frameworks otherwise require it.
 Up to now, it has served me well.

 The library itself has several components: